hrishin/ETL/README.md

 ```
 Application requires 3 command line arguments to work

+loader locaion: It's assumed that loader location do exists, application may not garantee of creating loader location

 transformer:  argument supports only two possible values, 'capitalize' or 'wordcount'

 sample